Bronze Age Stone Circle / Kerb Cairn

 Totley Moor, Derbyshire OS Map Ref SK28697991

 OS Maps - Landranger 119 (Buxton & Matlock), Explorer OL24 (The Peak District - White Peak Area)

-Looking north over the four remaining standing stones and three fallen stones of Strawberry Lea.
+Looking north over the arc of four standing stones and possible central cist.

 Suggested Date: Bronze Age